 For me, the sandwich is great, with or without the meat patty.
 I love all the toppings.
 But for Carnival Carnivores, the burger patty with all the fix-ins is a real craving.
 One time I ordered straight-up burger just to try it and it wasn’t easy to leave some on the plate.
 In fact, the person I was cruising with had no problem chowing down my leftover burger.

-For me, it was the Donkey Sauce.
+For me, though, it was all about the Donkey Sauce.
 For almost everyone else, it’s the Straight-up Burger with Pig Patty that lingers in their minds when the cruise is over.